-The Corporate Governance and Compensation Committee strives to maintain the high standards of corporate governance with a focus on a strong and diligent board of directors and prudent management of executive compensation.
-The committee must be comprised of at least three members appointed annually by the Board of Directors.
-Currently, the members of the Corporate Governance and Compensation Committee are Michael Harris (Chair), Charles Bralver, Terrence Lyons, and Sally Tennant, each of whom is independent of management as determined under applicable securities legislation.
+The Corporate Governance and Compensation Committee strives to maintain the high standards of corporate governance with a focus on a strong and diligent Board and prudent management of executive compensation.
+The committee must be comprised of at least three members appointed annually by the Board.
+Currently, the members of the Corporate Governance and Compensation Committee are Michael Auerbach (Chair), Amy Freedman, Terrence Lyons, Jo-Anne O'Connor and Rod Philips, each of whom is independent of management as determined under applicable securities legislation.